WECLEYArtz/42-Cursus_Push-Swap/README.md

 ```
 Where `index` is the stack_b element under calculation proccess to count the `cost`, then apply the neccesary instructions and marking them as `applied`

+At the end, a final sort is needed to rotate stack_a to its correct order.
 # Instructions

 ### 1 - run `make` or `make clean`